-He began to work on His redemption programme - which would culminate in a New Creation.
-There was to be a New Creation and a New Man, with a New Federal Head and a future Sabbath-Rest for the people of God - an eternal sabbath in a flawless and undefiled world.
-Today, God's redemptive work continues as He works, night and day, on His New Creation.
+He began to work on His redemption programme, which would culminate in a new creation.
+There was to be a new creation with a new federal head and a future sabbath-rest for the people of God, an eternal sabbath in a flawless and undefiled world.
+Today, God's redemptive work continues as He works, night and day, on His new creation.

-Israel's millennial rest in the land promised to Abraham and his descendants, is one part of their promised Sabbath-Rest, and the 'rest' that Christians enjoy through faith in Christ's finished work on Calvary, is a down-payment for the full Sabbath-Rest in which we will one day participate - for as we read in Hebrews 4:9 "So there remains a Sabbath rest for the people of God," in the eternal ages to come.
+Israel's millennial rest in the land promised to Abraham and his descendants, is one part of their promised sabbath-rest, and the 'rest' that Christians enjoy through faith in Christ's finished work on Calvary, is a down-payment for the full sabbath-rest in which we will one day participate: "So there remains a sabbath rest for the people of God," in the eternal ages to come.

 Heavenly Father, thank You for the 'rest' we already have by faith in Christ Jesus and for the full and final sabbath-rest that will one day be ours, when Christ finally defeats every evil principality and power.
 Thank You that the earthly kingdom which was lost through sin, will be handed back to You, and Your redemptive plan will be completed.
 Keep me looking to Jesus, the Author and Finisher of my faith, the Beginning and the End of Your creative work.
 Thank You in Jesus' name, AMEN.